-The AI Act will come into effect in August 2024.
+The AI Act came into force in August 2024.
 In February 2025, the rules will apply to AI systems that pose an unacceptable risk.
 In May 2025, the deadline for providers of general-purpose AI to establish their codes of conduct will be reached.